-Recently we did a video on the halal high-paying careers in the city, and one of the options was working in venture capital (“VC”).
+We like startup investing generally – see video above.
+But recently we did another video on the halal high-paying careers in the city, and one of the options was working in venture capital (“VC”).
 We said VC is generally halal, but there are a few wrinkles.

 But even if you don’t work/want to work in VC, investing in startups is an important plank of halal investments in the UK (and globally), so its important to understand the Islamic finance issues that are in play here.